DIY stamped concrete pavers are an easy way to improve your outdoor space, for cheap – and I’ll show you how to make them!

 I used premade square concrete patio pavers combined with these handmade ones.
 It’s a continuation of the attached paver patio I re-built last year.

-Another option for making your own pavers are these DIY concrete bricks.
+Another great idea for making your own pavers are these DIY concrete bricks.

 Some of the links on this page have been provided as a convenience for finding materials.
 These links may also be affiliate links.
 As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.